 - Express Entry Program: if you have a university degree plus some work experience, or a skilled trade with some work experience

-- Once you have found the program, you then file the application.
-To start out, you can do it yourself by researching Immigroup’s website.
-Click here, go directly to the government’s website, or pay Immigroup to assess and find the suitable program by clicking here.
+- Once you have found the program, you then apply.
+To start, you can do it yourself by researching Immigroup’s website.
+Click here, go directly to the government’s website, or pay Immigroup to assess and find a suitable program by clicking here.

-Tip: if you are still not sure if you qualify for a citizenship certificate, you can always file an application for a Citizenship Certificate with no risk to you at all.
-The government will ether send you your citizenship certificate or decline the application.
+Tip: if you are still not sure if you qualify for a citizenship certificate, you can always apply for a Citizenship Certificate with no risk to you at all.
+The government will either send you your citizenship certificate or decline the application.
 It will only cost you $75 and take you proximally a year to year and a half to find out.
 Click here to start.

 G. Military and Government:

 If your grandparent was working abroad for the Canadian military or federal/provincial governments, and your parents were born abroad, they may pass on their Canadian citizenship to you if you were born abroad.

 If you were born in Canada to foreign diplomats, then you are NOT Canadian.